Boxing vs. Muay Thai: Who Would Win?

 Boxing vs. Muay Thai For Self Defense

-Both boxing and Muay Thai will give you a great set of skills for self-defense.
-In highly competitive full-contact combat sports, training without competing will condition your body and mind for violent confrontations.
+Both boxing and Muay Thai will arm you with a great set of skills for self-defense.
+In all full-contact combat sports, even training without competing will condition your body and mind for violent confrontations, at least to a degree.

-But probably even better for self-defense are the clinch skills Muay Thai teaches.
-Too often, street fights end up in this position.
-With even modest knowledge and awareness, you will be able to dominate an opponent that has no idea what to do.
+Too often, street fights end up in close range, and with even modest knowledge and awareness, you can dominate an opponent who has no idea what to do.

 Keeping your distance and kicking the attackers’ legs and body may be too slow a tactic for the frantic chaos of real-life combat.